Last updated 16th April, 2025

-Are you interested in a new gas fire?
+Are you interested in a getting a new gas fire?

 The prices displayed here for gas fire installation have been collated from a number of different sources, including manufacturers and retailers which offer installation services, plus local Gas Safe contractors and national companies.